 After seeing a number of people close to me and my friends have really bad extended cases of COVID and some even die (and seeing the staggering numbers nationwide), my personal view is that getting the original COVID vaccination doses and new bivalent boosters are absolutely worth it.
 Even if you do not receive 100% protection from infection, the data strongly shows that those who have kept up with their vaccinations are much more likely to avoid critical illness, hospitalization, and death from COVID-19.
 It’s one of the easiest decisions I’ll make all year.
 Who wants to be sidelined for weeks or longer – and miss important events or gatherings, if they don’t have to, in exchange for a little arm soreness for a day or two?
 Not to mention, the enhanced Wi-Fi is outstanding. ;-)

-Who Can Get the New COVID Bivalent Omicron Booster Shot?
-And When?
+Who Can Get the New COVID Booster Shot?

 Here’s a helpful schedule that covers when the best time to get a COVID vaccine is.

 Where Can you Get a Free COVID Vaccination Shot?